 Lastly, Planning should not rely on an overly optimistic forecast of future ADU production which is unlikely to be achieved.
-There is no evidence that ADU production in the City will appreciably add to the housing stock.
+There is also no evidence that ADU production in the City is appreciably adding to the housing stock.
 There is a difference between an ADU that is put on the rental market and one that is merely used internally by the owner.